 These videos contain trouble shooting tips for Ragtime MIDI machines.
-There is a buy now button below each video.
+There is an add to cart button below each video.
 Please be sure that this is the part you need by following closely all instructions.

 Our pneumatics can be tested with 3 pieces of tracker bar (1/8") rubber tubing.
 Take a 15 foot piece and attach to the nipple.
 Attach vacuum to the supply nipple and then tape over the other side.
 With vacuum on, place the 15' rubber tube to the nipple at the back of the pneumatic.
 You will have to remove the little rubber cap.
 Do not lose it.
 Now place and remove your finger over the end of the tubing.
 The pneumatic should work quickly, maybe a little slow but it works.
 If it doesn't work, or is very slow, try it with a 10 foot piece and finally a 5 foot piece.
 If it doesn't work with a 5 foot piece of tubing, it is bad.
 15 to 20 feet is the desirable amount.
 All pneumatics here can be tested in this manner except the no bleed pneumatics used in the Glockenspiel and the cymbal.
 They must be paired with a normal bleed pneuatic using a small T. Then test as the others are tested.
 Both pneumatics should work at the same time.
 Below are the various pneumatics you will need.
 All the no bleed pneumatics are piano pneumatics without a bleed.
 We also use piano pneumatics for some instruments.
 The only difference is the amount they open.
 The large skins open a little further for a longer stroke.

-This is our No Bleed Glockenspiel and O roll Cymbal Pneumatic.
+This is our No Bleed Glockenspiel and O roll Cymbal Pneumatic.#A167

-This is our Large Skin Pneumatic, used for rewind and some instruments.
+This is our Large Skin Pneumatic, used for rewind and some instruments.#A166L

-This is guitar, bass, banjo, ukulele, bailalaika, mandolin Fretter pneumatic.
+This is guitar, bass, banjo, ukulele, bailalaika, mandolin Fretter pneumatic.#166RF

-This is guitar, bass, banjo, ukulele, bailalaika, mandolin Plucker pneumatic.
+This is guitar, bass, banjo, ukulele, bailalaika, mandolin Plucker pneumatic.#A166P

 This is a piano stack of pneumatics.
 Our MIDI pianos all have 78.
 Our current O roll pianos come with 54 notes and a special tubing arrangement which sounds better than the previous 66 note stacks, costs less and stays in tune longer.
 If you have an older nickelodeon or Ragtime nickelodeon made before 1986 you will most likely need to upgrade to the new design and tubing arrangement.
 The older designs show signs of failing after 30 years, however the new design, since 1986, has not yet shown signs of failing.
 If you do not know the age of your conversion, there are some signs.
 Tan pneumatics, pneumatics with ridges across the back, purple skins, aluminum bodies or pianos with soldered together brass T's.are all between 1971 and 1986.
 Order either upgrade here.